RashmiM8/Vivado-Traffic-Light-controller/README.md

 ⚙️ How to Run the Project

-Open Xilinx Vivado.
+1.Open Xilinx Vivado.

-Create a new project.
+2.Create a new project.

-Add the Verilog files from src/.
+3.Add the Verilog files from src/.

-Add the testbench files from tb/.
+4.Add the testbench files from tb/.

-Run behavioral simulation.
+5.Run behavioral simulation.

-(Optional) Load the .wcfg file from the sim/ folder to view the waveform.
+6.(Optional) Load the .wcfg file from the sim/ folder to view the waveform.

 ✨ Features

-Implements a fully functional traffic light sequence (Red → Yellow → Green).
+- Implements a fully functional traffic light sequence (Red → Yellow → Green).

-Designed in Verilog HDL and simulated using Vivado Simulator.
+- Designed in Verilog HDL and simulated using Vivado Simulator.

-Includes testbench verification with timing-based transitions.
+- Includes testbench verification with timing-based transitions.

-Demonstrates basic FSM (Finite State Machine) design concepts.
+- Demonstrates basic FSM (Finite State Machine) design concepts.

 📈 Future Scope

-Add pedestrian crossing functionality.
+- Add pedestrian crossing functionality.

-Implement parameterized timing control.
+- Implement parameterized timing control.

-Extend design for multiple intersections.
+- Extend design for multiple intersections.

 👩‍💻 Developer